-Sohan Ratajczak, from Luton Sixth Form, who is a winner of Career Ready’s AstraZeneca Award, talks about how his time on the Career Ready programme has helped him develop the skills, confidence and qualities to kick-start a successful future.
+Sohan Ratajczak, from Luton Sixth Form, who is a winner of Career Ready’s AstraZeneca Award, talks about how he's developed the skills, confidence and qualities needed to kick-start a successful future.

 I used to lack experience and confidence in professional environments and struggled with things such as time management.
 I knew that I wanted to pursue a career in a science related field, and I really enjoyed maths, so I jumped at the chance to get involved with Career Ready and experience an internship at Leonardo.